instana/nodejs/packages/aws-lambda/README.md

 Instana Node.js In-Process Collector For AWS Lambda
 ===================================================

 This npm package enables you to monitor Node.js-based AWS Lambdas with Instana.

-See <https://www.ibm.com/docs/de/obi/current?topic=kinesis-aws-lambda-native-tracing-nodejs/>.
+Follow our [documentation](https://www.ibm.com/docs/en/instana-observability/current?topic=lambda-aws-native-tracing-nodejs) for more information.